cs020/Shuyan-Chen/index.md

 ### Research Interests

 Thanks to all the generous support from Prof. L.K.
-Chen, I am currently focusing on Photovoltaic-Based Visible Light Communication (PV-VLC) researches.<p>
+Chen, I am currently focusing on Photovoltaic-Based Visible Light Communication (PV-VLC) researches.
 Besides PV-VLC, I am also highly interested in designing real-time FPGA communication systems and analog circuits for signal linaerization.

 ### Codes